-You may need an ACL reconstruction surgery if you tear your ACL during high-impact activities.
+You may need ACL reconstruction surgery if you tear your ACL during high-impact activities.
 A tear in the ACL can make your knee unstable, causing it to give out when you’re walking or otherwise putting weight on your knee joint.

 Your doctor at San Diego Sports Medicine & Orthopaedic Center, Inc. may recommend ACL reconstruction surgery if you have a serious tear in the ligament that isn’t treatable with nonsurgical methods.

-They may recommend this type of surgery if you have:
+He or she may recommend this type of surgery if you have:

 A torn ACL also increases your chances for damaging your meniscus, the piece of cartilage in your knee that absorbs shock.
 Surgery to repair your ACL can reduce additional damage to the meniscus and other structures of your knee.